-Some other common phrases you're likely to hear by those that support the idea are:
+Some of the other common phrases you're likely to hear by those that support the idea of an Aramaic original New Testament are:

 And, my personal favorite, "Aramaic is a holy language, just like Hebrew.
 Aramaic is even in parts of the Tanakh (OT).
 Greek is the language of pagans, and is impure.
 Greek uses pagan titles like 'Theos' for 'Elohim' and 'Kurios' for the Tetragrammaton, YHWH."

 Now, if you've never heard of Aramaic Primacy, it is simply this: the belief that the writings of the Apostles (New Testament) were originally written in Aramaic and NOT Greek.
-There are, even among Aramaic Primacists, differing views as to which dialect of Aramaic is the "original" but there are two leading theories: Syriac and Galilean.
-Galilean is written with a script very similar to Classical Imperial Aramaic, and Hebrew.
+The first thing to point out though is that there are, even among Aramaic Primacists, differing views as to which dialect of Aramaic is the "original."
+This dispute can ususally be classified into two competing theories: Syriac and Galilean Aramaic.
+Galilean Aramaic is written with a script very similar to Classical Imperial Aramaic and Hebrew, and is a closely related language to what we call Biblical Aramaic.
 Syriac has its own script, and various forms of it.

 If this sounds strange, I'll put it this way: do people from Mexico speak Spanish?
 Of course!
 Do people from Spain speak Spanish?
 Of course!
-Yet ask any Mexican if they speak the same "dialect" of Spanish as those from Spain (called Castilian) and they'll respond with a resounding, "NO!"
+Yet ask any Mexican if they speak the same "dialect" of Spanish as those from Spain (called Castilian) and you'll quickly come to learn they do not.
 That's how it is for Aramaic.
-There are MANY dialects of Aramaic: Chaldean, Syriac (which itself is split into Eastern and Western), Galilean, Assyrian Neo-Aramaic, and more.
+There are many different dialects of Aramaic: Chaldean (Babylonian), Syriac (which itself is split into Eastern and Western), Galilean, Assyrian Neo-Aramaic, and more.
 Aramaic even gave birth to other languages such as Nabataean and Arabic.
-While these are all very similar, they are nonetheless different.
+While these are all very similar, they are nonetheless different languages.

-Let me start off by saying that I, personally, DO believe that Yeshua spoke Aramaic and Hebrew as a daily language.
+Let me start off by saying that I, personally, do believe that Yeshua spoke Aramaic as a daily language.
 Without a doubt.
+He was a Jew travelling in and around Judea in the early First Century CE.
 However, that is not what we're looking at here.
-We are looking at what language the writings of the NT were written in.
+We are looking at what language the writings of the NT were written in, and this is an important distinction to make.
+Saying because Yeshua spoke Aramaic that it must have been written in Aramaic would be like saying because Abraham grew up in Ur of the Chaldeans, everything about him must have been written in Chaldean (Aramaic).
+But that is not the case.
+Moses wrote Genesis in Hebrew.

-And it is true, there are parts of Scripture in the Tanakh (Old Testament) that are preserved ONLY in Aramaic, not Hebrew.
-The middle sections of Daniel (2:4b – 7:28) are written SOLELY in Aramaic.
-Ezra 4:8-6:18; 7:12-26 are likewise written in Aramaic.
-The reason for this is debated, but what is certain is that these sections ARE, indeed, in Aramaic.
-What is commonly called "Biblical" Aramaic, a dialect closely resembling Hebrew.
+Now in the spirit of transparency and intellectual honesty, it is true that there are parts of Scripture in the Tanakh (Old Testament) that are preserved only in Aramaic, not Hebrew.
+For all we know, these sections were actually never written in Hebrew to begin with.
+The middle sections of Daniel (2:4b – 7:28) are written solely in Aramaic.
+Ezra 4:8-6:18 and 7:12-26 are likewise written in Aramaic.
+For Daniel, the reason for this is debated.
+For Ezra, it's likely because these are recorded letters of correspondence between the Jews and the Persian empire.
+Nevertheless, these sections of Scripture are recorded in what is commonly called Biblical Aramaic.
 This is the basis for the statement that Aramaic is a "holy language."
 Many Aramaic Primacists also quote the Jerusalem Talmud, Sotah 7.2, which says, “Let not the Aramaic be esteemed by you lightly my son; as the Holy One, blessed be He, has seen fit to give it voice in the Torah and the Prophets and the Writings.”

 (See Gen. 31:37; the name that Laban calls the place is in Aramaic, while Jacob gives it the same name in Hebrew.
 Jer.
 10:11; the sentence denouncing idolatry is in Aramaic.
 The aforementioned sections of Daniel and Ezra.)

 This seems to make a solid case.
-To be sure, no sections of the Tanakh are written (originally) in Greek.
+To be sure, no sections of the Tanakh are written (originally) in Greek, or any other language.
 However, there are a few things we need to consider to get all of the facts.

 Please, make sure you note something right now: I do not want to argue endlessly about this.
 If you have points to make for your side (be it Greek or Aramaic), then please, by all means, leave a friendly comment.
 But I will not be arguing about this endlessly, and I will not tolerate disrespect - towards me or anyone else - on this site.
 I have spent months studying the issues with both Greek and Aramaic, using some of the best evidence currently available, and have found that the topic is ALWAYS a heated debate.
 I am not saying that studying it for months makes me some sort of Greek or Aramaic scholar, and I am absolutely positive that there are many individuals out there that know both languages much better than I do.
 However, I only desire to present the facts as I find them.

-As a quick side-note, since the Syriac Aramaic font is not very web-friendly (and indeed, not mobile-friendly at all), I will be writing all Aramaic words in the standard Hebrew Ashuri script.
+As a quick side-note, since the Syriac Aramaic font is not very web-friendly, I will be writing all Semitic words (Hebrew and Syriac) in the standard Hebrew Ashuri script.
 The two languages do, after all, share an alphabet.

 It should also be noted that when quoting from the "Aramaic NT" it will taken as quotes from the Syriac Aramaic Peshitta, as it is the only dialect of Aramaic that contains the entire NT.

-If, during any point of your reading of this article, you would like to "fact check" my work with the Peshitta, please feel free to do so.
-If you do not have access to a Peshitta, you can view one online (along with 3 different English translations and a lexicon) at www.dukhrana.com/peshitta
+[If, during any point of your reading of this article, you would like to "fact check" my work with the Peshitta, please feel free to do so.
+If you do not have access to a Peshitta, you can view one online (along with 3 different English translations and a lexicon) at www.dukhrana.com/peshitta.
+I would also recommend my fellow Logos users check out this resource library bundle here on Logos for working with Syriac, as it also include many other resources.]

 So, let's get down to the text itself.
 Since Greek Primacy is already the common theory, I'll start by presenting the common examples that Aramaic Primacists claim disprove Greek Primacy.
 This article will focus on some of the important differences, and show what goes on behind the scenes.
 Aramaic Primacy articles can be found all over the Internet, with many purported "proofs" found at the Peshitta.org forum.
 I highly recommend you visit there if you want to see very long discussions on the Peshitta.
-Most members there ARE, indeed, Peshitta Primacists, though not all.
+Most members there are, in fact, Peshitta Primacists, though not all.
 I am a member there, and I have been greatly edified by many of the posts.
+It also helps you to do the research yourself so that you know I am not simply makign thigns up, or else strawman-ing the argument.
 Some of the points here are found as "proofs" on the forum site, and as such I want to give the reader to opportunity to view all available information.
-Just remember that on the site, most people have extreme bias leaning towards Peshitta Primacy.
+Just remember that on the site, most people have noticeable bias leaning towards Peshitta Primacy.

 The Gospel of Matthew contains the most of these examples, so we'll look at a few.
 First, the supposed "proof" of Aramaic Primacy.
 After examining these "proofs" we will look at the other possibilities, that Aramaic Primacists tend to leave out when explaining the manuscript evidence.